 Every March, the Academy of Nutrition and Dietetics creates campaigns for National Nutrition Month that are focused on making informed and healthy decisions when eating.
 The program was started in 1973 and, by 1980, growing public interest resulted in its expansion.
 The Academy of Nutrition and Dietetics works with over 100,000 credentialed practitioners to increase public awareness and create public resources for National Nutrition Month.

-Eating healthy can be tricky, so we’ve gathered some of the best tips to help you make your National Nutrition Month tasty and nutritious.
+Eating healthy can be tricky, so we’ve gathered some of the best tips, like visiting Virginia’s Farmer’s Markets for fresh produce to help you make your National Nutrition Month tasty and nutritious.

 Make a Healthful Plate